 What is a property professional?

-A property professional is one of the following:
+A property professional is either:

-We can help arrange a property professional to look at school buildings.
+• Your Local Ministry offices can help arrange a property professional to look at school buildings.

 |What will a property professional do?||

 A property professional can organise urgent repairs for things like: